vmunix486/update/README.md

 # Why?

 As a easy first project.
 It might be a little helpful if your distro has a lot of commands needed to update (eg. Gentoo).
-If your distribution is not in the list of the script you can add it in.
+It's my first time using github, so if I'm doing something wrong, please tell me.

 # How do I add a new distribution?